-The symptoms of fibromyalgia can either be very mild or serve and may come and go at different times.
-With the right advice and professional input many people find that they are able to manage their pain and tiredness over time.
+The symptoms of fibromyalgia can either be very mild or severe and may come and go at different times.
+With the right advice and professional input, many people find that they are able to manage their pain and tiredness over time.

-Although no cause is yet know, fibromyalgia tends to be more common amongst people who have:
+Although no cause is yet known, fibromyalgia tends to be more common amongst people who have:

 How can fibromyalgia be treated?

 There are many ways in which the symptoms of the condition can be treated.
-These include:
+Some of these are: